Preheat oven to 450˚F.

 Place prepared chicken into a 12” cast iron skillet, turning legs inward.

-Transfer skillet to preheated oven and roast for 45 to 55 minutes or until the internal temperature reads 165˚F when a thermometer is inserted into the thickest part of the leg, and the juices run clear.
+Reduce temperature to 400˚F and continue to roast for an additional 50 to 55 minutes or until the internal temperature reads 165˚F when a thermometer is inserted into the thickest part of the leg, and the juices run clear.

 Remove skillet from oven and allow chicken to rest, about 10 minutes.

 Top chicken with thyme leaves and sliced chives.